 - the exact time in multiple cities in a parallel view

-- what day it is in a certain city (for example, it may be Monday in Moscow, but it’s Tuesday in Beijing)
+- what day it is in a certain city (for example, it may be Monday in Sydney, but it’s still Sunday in Los Angeles)

 Once you have this data, you’ll be able to easily schedule conference calls, meetings, or briefings between your client in Beijing and her business partner in Moscow, even when you live in Toronto.